vipulnaik/diet-exercise-health/notes/2021-09-29-periodontal-therapy-first-appointment.md

 For my food, I got white rice from Bangkok Thai Cuisine (chosen because it's softer on the teeth than whole wheat wraps) and had it with my cooked vegetables and almmond milk.

+By the next day I had mostly returned to normal food consumption.